Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 Try to go further and find fresh eyes to give you much more honest and in-depth feedback about your book.

-But when your book is published, you want to avoid receiving poor reviews from readers.
+When your book is published, you want to avoid receiving poor reviews from readers.

-But, if the feedback is generally positive, you can be relatively sure that readers who buy your book will make a similar judgment.
+But if the feedback is generally positive, you can be relatively sure that readers who buy your book will make a similar judgment.

-Take the time and make an effort to find as many beta readers as you can before you publish your new book.
+Take the time and make an effort to find as many readers as you can before you publish your new book.

 It can make all the difference in how many books you sell.